Wolves have been described as being able to eat anything in the wild, but I wanted to find out if this was true.

 In a study in Alaska, only a small percentage of their time was shown to be feeding.

 |Walking or running||34.6%|

 Wolves, as well as some other mammals, do cache their kills away from the kill site.
 These caches can be as far as half a mile away.

 The animals are stored underground, dug up by the wolves using their front feet.
 Once the meat is inside, the wolf uses its nose to replace the dirt.
 Caching is more popular in the colder northern and Arctic territories.

-Caching is quite common for mammals, and scientists believe that this is not just to keep the food for later times.
-Scientists believe that this behavior is used to distract them from the memories of the killing, which can be stressful for them.
+Caching is quite common for mammals, and scientists believe that this is to keep the food for later times.
+Scientists believe that this behavior is used to distract them from the killing memories, which can be stressful for them.

 How Much Do Wolves Drink?

 Wolves depend on their prey for a lot of their water intake.
 Wolves generally need between a quarter to three-quarters of a gallon a water per day.

 The amount of extra water they need per day depends on the climate they are in, the size of animals they have recently eaten, and the animal’s moisture content.